Cecilia Ivimy

 Public

-Cecilia has appeared in public law litigation at all levels in the domestic courts and has particular experience in complex appeals.
-She acts for central and local government, regulators, ombudsmen and other public bodies, as well as private clients.
+Cecilia acts for central and local government, regulators, ombudsmen and other public bodies, as well as private clients.
 She is ranked as a leading junior in administrative and public law.

-• The Prime Minister’s decision that the Home Secretary did not breach the Ministerial Code; acting for the Prime Minister
+• The proper meaning of the Ministerial Code and whether the Prime Minister erred in law in concluding that the Home Secretary of State id not breach the Code; acting for the Prime Minister

-• the application of the Human Rights Act to private care homes;
+• The application of the Human Rights Act to private care homes

-• deaths and detention of civilians in Iraq and Afghanistan;
+• Deaths and detention of civilians in Iraq and Afghanistan

-• legality of UK implementation of UN sanctions regimes;
+• Legality of UK implementation of UN sanctions regimes

-• investigation of deaths of patients in secure hospitals;
+• Investigation of deaths of patients in secure hospitals

-• lawfulness of control orders against suspected terrorists.
+• Lawfulness of control orders against suspected terrorists

 Public International Law